-3.2 Basis of Reporting
+4.2 Basis of Reporting

-The required basis for the preparation of the solvency capital requirements (SCRs) is summarised as follows (with further information in the subsequent sections of this document):
+The required basis for the preparation of the SCRs is summarised as follows (with further information in the subsequent sections of this document):

-- Lloyd's requires managing agents to calculate the one-year and ultimate SCR using a full internal model, taking into account all quantifiable risks to which the syndicate is exposed to (as per Section 1 of MS13) at the balance sheet date plus one future year of account.
+- Lloyd's requires managing agents to calculate the one-year and ultimate SCR using a full internal model, taking into account all material quantifiable risks to which the syndicate is exposed to at the balance sheet date plus one future year of account.
 The SCR must cover at least insurance risk, market risk, credit risk and operational risk.
-'Ultimate' is defined as the final realised position not the most prudent time step path to ultimate. - Both requirements must be fully analysed and validated by the managing agent. - The SCRs must be prepared on a going concern basis. - Methodology and assumptions used for completing the LCR, SBF, LCM, the assets and liabilities on the Solvency II balance sheet, and the technical provisions (including the contract boundary) definitions need to be consistent.
-This does not mean they need to be the same but any appropriate difference must be clearly outlined and justified (e.g. loss ratio assumptions for the prospective year need not be the same in the LCR and the SBF). - The opening model balance sheet should be prepared on the basis of net nil basic own funds on a Solvency II basis.
+'Ultimate' is defined as the final realised position - not the most prudent time step path to ultimate. - A partial internal model which uses one or more modules of the Solvency II standard formula is not permitted. - Both the ultimate and one-year requirements must be fully analysed and validated by the managing agent. - The SCRs must be prepared on a going concern basis. - Methodology and assumptions used for completing returns to Lloyd's (in particular the LCR, SBF, LCM, the assets and liabilities on the Solvency II balance sheet, and the technical provisions (including the contract boundary)) need to be consistent.
+This does not mean they need to be the same but any appropriate difference must be clearly outlined and justified (e.g. loss ratio assumptions for the prospective year need not be the same in the LCR and the SBF).
+See section 4.10.6 for more details. - The opening model balance sheet should be prepared on the basis of net nil basic own funds on a Solvency II basis.
 The LCR reports the projected net technical provisions at T0 and the model should assume that equivalent assets are held.
-Any funds at Lloyd's (FAL) or Funds in Syndicate (FIS) are not to be included in the SCR calculation.
+Any FAL or FIS are not to be included in the SCR calculation. - Syndicates are required to remain adequately capitalised on a continuous basis.
+Consequently, managing agents are responsible for monitoring their SCR and advising Lloyd's of material changes.
+Agents should also be responsible for advising Lloyd's where syndicate loss experience may reasonably be expected to have eroded member capital to the extent, they would be effectively trading materially closer to their regulatory capital requirement.
+See section 5.4 for further details.

-3.3 Capital Setting
+4.3 Capital Setting